 Seared Pork Tenderloin with Cocoa Spice Rub

-* 1 tablespoon whole white peppercorns
+- 1 tbsp whole white peppercorns

-* 1 tablespoon whole coriander
+- 1 tbsp whole coriander

-* 4 1/2 tablespoons ground cinnamon
+- 4 ½ tbsp ground cinnamon

-* 2 teaspoons ground nutmeg
+- 2 tsp ground nutmeg

-* 1 teaspoon ground cloves
+- 1 tsp ground cloves

-* 3 1/2 tablespoons unsweetened cocoa
+- 3 ½ tbsp unsweetened cocoa

-* 2 (2-pound) boneless pork tenderloins
+- 2 (2-lbs) boneless pork tenderloins

-* 2 tablespoons extra-virgin olive oil
+- 2 tbsp extra-virgin olive oil

 - In a medium saucepan over medium heat, toast white peppercorns and coriander seeds until they begin to pop.
 Remove from heat and grind to fine powder in a spice mill or coffee grinder.